pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="I"></a>
 ### I

+"If life seems jolly rotten, there's something you've forgotten
+And that's to laugh and smile and dance and sing"
+--Eric Idle, *Always Look on the Bright Side of Life* from *Life of Brian*

 "An important part of becoming an adult is realizing that a lot of people never become adults."
 --Alex Ikonomides